Learning Today, Leading Tomorrow (LT2)

 A little about each of our Members/ Trustees…

-DAVID JOHNSON – MEMBER / TRUSTEE / CHAIR OF KNOWLEDGE SCHOOL TRUST
+DAVID JOHNSON – MEMBER / TRUSTEE / CHAIR OF LEARNING TODAY LEADING TOMORROW TRUST

-David lives just outside Nottingham.
-He is a father of three young children and a governor at his local maintained junior school.
+Dave is a father of three young children, one at primary and two at secondary.
+He is a governor at his local maintained junior school.

-During a long career in business, David has delivered new school facilities under a variety of programmes and advised on the establishment and governance arrangements of a multi-academy trust.
-David is an expert in project delivery and contract management, and in delivering value for money schemes in the public sector.
+During a long career in business, Dave has delivered new school facilities under a variety of programmes and advised on the establishment and governance arrangements of a multi-academy trust.
+Dave is an expert in project delivery and contract management, and in delivering value for money schemes in the public sector.

-David is passionate about primary education and is an advocate of increasing parental choice in high quality education provision.
+Dave is passionate about primary education and is an advocate of increasing parental choice in high-quality education provision.

 KRISSI CARTER – TRUSTEE